 If your trip to Sapporo is all booked but your itinerary is a little on the empty side, we can give you a helping hand.Sapporo JR Tower deserves way more than just a quick drive-by.
 Get out of your car and spend some quality time getting familiar with this landmark attraction while you’re visiting Sapporo.Experience the best that this place has to offer by adding Sapporo Clock Tower and Former Hokkaido Government Office Building to your travel itinerary.
 If you have an extra day up your sleeve, drop by Sapporo TV Tower and Odori Park as well.Plan a stop at Tanukikoji Shopping Street.
 It’s one attraction you’ll usually find on most travelers’ must-do lists.
 Nakajima Park and Nijo Market are also a stone’s throw away and worth a detour.

 If you’re in the mood for a day trip, pack your bags and make your way to Kutchan.
 Situated 35 miles away, it has more than enough to keep you occupied.
 You may also like to discover the sights of Hirafu.
 It’s located 35 miles from Sapporo and has some excellent things to offer.

-Pack the trunk with a hamper of scrumptious snacks and drinks and head to one of the lovely beaches near Sapporo.
-Some of the best places to stop for a seaside picnic are:
+Load the trunk with scrumptious food and set off to one of the gorgeous beaches near Sapporo.
+Some of the best places to set up a seaside picnic are: